stevebuik/Stu/README.md

 After seeing how much code it generated, it was removed from all app code.
 You can see that reduction in size as you move between builds.

+You can also see when Stu was code-split, becoming two modules.
+Code split apps show one treemap for each module.

 Stu is invoked using the command line (or the REPL), intended to be run in a CI server.

 Initially supports Shadow CLJS but can support any compilation source.